 Dr Angela Busse

-Angela’s main research interest is the theoretical and numerical investigation of fluid flow phenomena.
+Angela’s main research interest is the investigation of fluid flow phenomena.
 Her current focus is in the following areas

 - Drag reduction by superhydrophobic surfaces